 How all this fits into the Spanish constitutional, economic and financial setting is another matter.
-The 1978 SC, as it is currently understood, permits an interpretation of the multijurisdictional entitlement of rights to taxation.
-Taking advantage of this ambiguity, and based on the theory of fiscal decentralization, it is possible to take as given the recognition of more than one fiscal relationship between the citizens and their representative administration, either in a central or local jurisdiction: citizens pay taxes, but they do so in more than one jurisdiction, central and regional, that has a parliament, with political powers and the corresponding tax revenues.
+The 1978 SC, as it has been commonly understood, permits an interpretation of the multijurisdictional entitlement of rights to taxation.
+Taking advantage of this ambiguity, and based on the theory of fiscal decentralization, it is possible to take as given the recognition of more than one fiscal relationship between the citizens and their representative administration, either in a central or local jurisdiction: citizens pay taxes, but they do so in more than one jurisdiction, central and regional, that has a Parliament, with political powers and the corresponding tax revenues.
 Revenues of RGs are not a pure transfer of central funds; resources may be considered to be allocated 'ab initio', as the result of the constitutional agreement, and may be not open to negotiation or released on a discretional basis by the CG.

-III.2 The Catalan fiscal imbalance as a reflection of the absence of normative redistributive criteria
+3.2.
+The Catalan fiscal imbalance as a reflection of the absence of normative redistributive criteria

-As there is no unanimity in the answers to the questions posed in the previous section, there has been no agreement on the need to estimate fiscal flows in Spain or on the reason for doing so.
-Moreover, for some authors fiscal balances are no more than the aggregation of individual fiscal residua on a territorial basis, following the tax-benefit incidence principle, without any entitlements for revenue allocation that might prevail over it.
-This position, nonetheless, disregards the institutional nature of the Autonomous Communities by considering them no more than just an 'umbrella' that groups individuals together.
+As there is no unanimity in the answers to the questions posed in the previous section, there has been no agreement on the need or on the purpose to estimate fiscal flows in Spain.

+As commented, for some authors fiscal balances are no more than the aggregation of individual fiscal residua on a territorial basis, following the tax-benefit incidence principle, without any entitlements for revenue allocation that might prevail over it.
+This position, nonetheless, disregards the institutional nature of the Autonomous Communities by considering them no more than just a casual 'umbrella' that groups individuals together.

-In the Catalan case, however, the call for the full transparency of the fiscal flows between the Spanish CG and the Generalitat of Catalonia has a history dating back almost one hundred years.
-It investigates fiscal imbalances as a way of identifying how many resources are recovered from Catalan taxpayers' contributions.
-This allows us to compare the spending capacity of the Generalitat of Catalonia, and how much it might have if it had direct access to the fiscal bases of Catalan citizens under a common tax bill.
-As commented, we believe that the way the Autonomous Communities finance themselves is the main reason to focus on those imbalances, despite the fact that this regional financial arrangement is just part of the problem.
-Inbox 1 captures some of the reasons for these claims.
+In the Catalan case, however, the call for the full transparency of the fiscal flows between the Spanish CG and the Generalitat of Catalonia has a history dating back almost one hundred years9.
+Fiscal imbalances are investigated in order to identify how many resources are returned to Generalitat from Catalan taxpayers' contributions.
+This allows us to compare the actual and potential spending capacity of the Generalitat of Catalonia, in the sense of how much revenues it might have if it had direct access to the fiscal bases of Catalan citizens, say under a common tax bill.
+The way the Autonomous Community is financed is undoubtedly the main reason to focus on those imbalances, despite the fact that this regional financial arrangement is just part of the problem.